-These Republican priorities align with their preferred approaches to achieving them.
-Two-thirds (66%) say maintaining US military superiority is very effective in achieving US foreign policy goals, and a further 56 percent say maintaining US economic superiority is very effective.
-And while half of Republicans (50%) say maintaining existing alliances is a very effective approach for US policy, few (16%) say the same about participating in international organizations.
-Some of the Republican preference for working autonomously may be rooted in a view that the country is strong enough to act without assistance from others: in the 2022 Chicago Council Survey, Republicans are much more likely to say "the United States is rich and powerful enough to go it alone" (51% of Republicans versus 32% of Democrats and 38% of Independents).
+Some of the Republican preference for working autonomously may be rooted in a view that the country is strong enough to act without assistance from others: in the 2022 Chicago Council Survey, Republicans are much more likely to agree that "the United States is rich and powerful enough to go it alone" (51% of Republicans versus 32% of Democrats and 38% of Independents).

 Finally, Republicans are more likely to see the United States as an exceptional country.
 This core belief comes through clearly in the rhetoric of Republican leaders, including former president Donald Trump.
 In his farewell address, Trump claimed Americans are "united by a common conviction that America is the greatest nation in all of history" and that this exceptional status is a "precious inheritance."
-And these sentiments are shared by a large majority of Republican public.
+And these sentiments are shared by a large majority of Republicans.
 Consistent with Chicago Council polls over the past decade, most Republicans think the United States has a unique character that makes it the greatest country in the world (77%).